Bunner Ridge Riding Association, Inc.

 · To attract the greatest number of individuals interested in equestrian activities.

-· To develop individual member’s knowledge, skills, and appreciation of the hose industry in all aspects of horsemanship.
+· To develop individual participant’s knowledge, skills, and appreciation of the hose industry in all aspects of horsemanship.

 · To sponsor and support activities which will increase an individual’s knowledge about care, riding, training and showing horses.

 · To promote the equine industry and equine tourism in West Virginia, in particular north central West Virginia and Marion County.

 · To support and maintain the 12 acres of land known as the Bunner Ridge Horse Park belonging to the Bunner Ridge Riding Association, Inc.

 · Participation shall be on an individual basis.

 · Adult participants shall consist of individuals over the age of 18.

 · Junior participants in the association shall consist of individuals under the age of 18 as of December 1 of the preceding year and are free with written parental permission.

 · All participants shall receive a quarterly newsletter by e-mail or by mail and have free individual use of the Horse Park if there are no scheduled events.